ScottyVenable/Lineage-Ancestral-Legacies/Assets/Logic/Behavior/Entity/Documentation/SETUP_GUIDE.md

 1. **Entities Not Moving**:
    - Check NavMeshAgent is enabled
    - Verify NavMesh is baked in scene
-   - Ensure PopController.Agent is accessible
+   - Ensure Entity component is accessible

 2. **Behaviors Not Triggering**:
    - Verify EntityDataComponent is initialized